junqi108/planttech/booktest/chapters/data.md

 - `leaves`: numpy boolean array of PC dimensions with True for Points concerning leaves only
 - `trees`: python dictionary where each entry contains one tree in the form of boolena array with PC dimensions

-Below piece of code shows an example of how to visualize the leaves points from one tree only, this will be know as the `Leaves Point Cloud` (LPC) and is shown in Fig. {numref}`lpc`.
+Below piece of code shows an example of how to visualize the leaves points from one tree only, this will be know as the `Leaves Point Cloud` (LPC) and is shown in {numref}`lpc`.

 ```Python
 # show the point cloud from leaves of firs tree only